 You will suffer immediate and substantial dilution in the net tangible book value of the Ordinary Shares if you purchase shares in this offering.
-Based on a public offering price of \$ per share, after giving effect to this offering, purchasers of Ordinary Shares in this offering will experience immediate dilution in net tangible book value of \$ per share.
-In addition, after giving effect to this offering, investors purchasing Ordinary Shares in this offering will contribute % of the total amount invested by shareholders since inception but will only own % of the Ordinary Shares outstanding.
+Based on the public offering price of \$3.45 per share, purchasers of Ordinary Shares in this offering will experience immediate dilution in net tangible book value of \$2.60 per share.
+In addition, investors purchasing Ordinary Shares in this offering will contribute 17.8% of the total amount invested by shareholders since inception but will only own 12% of the Ordinary Shares outstanding.
+If pre-funded warrants are sold, it would reduce the number of Ordinary Shares that we are offering on a one-for-one basis until such warrants are exercised.
 See "Dilution" for a more detailed description of the dilution to new investors in the offering.